-Before preparing to apply force to the transducer(s) and calibrating the tension controller, inspect the load cell to confirm that it is oriented and mounted in accordance to the installation instructions.
+Before preparing to apply force to the transducer(s) and calibrating the amplifier, inspect the load cell to confirm that it is oriented and mounted in accordance to the installation instructions.
 Common problems include:

-- Failure to mount transducers on flat (machined) surface. - Shaft length or roll weight that exceeds allowable limits. - Fastener torque either excessive or insufficient. - Transducer mis-oriented so that the axis of sensing is not true to the applied force vector (bisector of the wrap angle). - The transducer is positioned in the web path so that the wrap angel is not constant.
+- Failure to mount transducers on flat (machined) surface. - Poor shaft alignment that exceeds allowable limits. - Fastener torque either excessive or insufficient. - Transducer mis-oriented so that the axis of sensing is not true to the applied force vector (bisector of the wrap angle). - Roll is mounted without allowance for shaft expansion/contraction at shaft coupling. - The transducer is positioned in the web path so that the wrap angel is not constant.

-For more information about proper practices for applying calibration, refer to section 4.11 in this document.
+For more information about proper practices for applying calibration, refer to section 4.12 in this document.